jaehochang92/jaehochang92.github.io/_pages/00-about-me.md

 ## Background

 * I grew up taking typical education of South Korea but I have always had unique interests in mathematics, so I decided to study statistics at the university.
 My time in the university has shown me much wider benefits of statistics.
-For example, I was able to find risk factors for multi-drug resistant diseases caused by super bacteria.
+For example, I was able to find risk factors for multi-drug resistant diseases that are caused by super bacteria.
 Also, I could decode seemingly chaotic conversations between politicians into a political conflict on national health and welfare topics.

 * After witnessing the potential of this type of works, I have been more interested in using statistical models on medical or biological data.
-Specifically, I found studying high dimensional modeling interesting, leading to authoring an application paper on high dimensional penalized least squares during my master's course.
+Specifically, I found studying high dimensional variable selection interesting, leading to authoring an application paper on high dimensional penalized least squares during my master's course.

 ## Future career goal